Meet the Instructors

 What is one piece of advice you would give someone just starting out?

-I would advise others to ensure their business of choice is aligned with their passion or purpose in life.
+I would advise others to ensure their business of choice aligns with their passion or purpose in life.
 When things get tough, falling back on your "why" can help sustain you.

 Workshop Series Course: